elastic/elastic-otel-java/docs/configure.md

 These configuration options can be seen by anything that can see the executed command-line.

 <!-- ✅ How -->
-Define system properties need at the JVM start, usually on the command-line:
+Define system properties at the JVM start, usually on the command-line:

 ```sh
 java -Dotel.service.name=my-service ...